elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

      - Enabling SonarQube analysis in a build job

- * Let’s review each of the steps in next few slides
+ * Let's review each of the steps in next few slides

 Notes: